 Read the full Silicon Power US70 2TB review.

 Performance is impressive, thanks to a healthy amount of overprovisioning, SLC cache, and DRAM.
-In testing, it managed peak sequential read and writes in AS SSD (using incompressible data) of 4,205MB/s and 3,749MB/s which were very healthy for first-gen drives.
-As with Sabrent's other offerings, you can also pick this up with a heatsink bundled with it for an extra $20—useful if your motherboard doesn't come with a heatsink for the M.2 slots.
+In testing, it managed peak sequential read and writes in AS SSD (using incompressible data) of 4,205MB/s and 3,749MB/s which is decent for a first-gen drive.
+As with Sabrent's other offerings, you can also pick this up with a heatsink bundled for an extra $20—useful if your motherboard doesn't come with a heatsink for the M.2 slots.

 Read the full Sabrent Rocket 4 2TB review.